The Return (memoir): Critical response

 The Return was critically acclaimed.
 It was named as one of the 10 best books of 2016 by the editors of The New York Times Book Review and The Washington Post.

 Writing for The Guardian, writers Julian Barnes, Alan Hollinghurst, Blake Morrison, Rupert Thomson, Lucy Hughes-Hallett and Chimamanda Ngozi Adichie named The Return as one of their favorite books of 2016, with Adichie noting that it "moved [her] to tears and taught [her] about love and home."
 Writing for The New York Times, Pulitzer Prize-winning critic Michiko Kakutani selected the book as one of her top 10 books of 2016, describing it as part "detective story", part "story of exile" and part "story of what's happened in Libya and the Middle East."

 Accolades

 The Return won the 2017 Pulitzer Prize for Biography or Autobiography and the 2017 Folio Prize, becoming the first nonfiction book to do so.
 It also won the inaugural 2017 PEN/Jean Stein Book Award and the 2016 Slightly Foxed Best First Biography Prize.
 The memoir was a finalist for the 2016 Baillie Gifford Prize, 2016 Costa Biography Award, 2017 National Book Critics Circle Award and 2017 Los Angeles Times Book Prize.
+It was listed by the New York Times in 2024 as one of the best 100 books of the 21st century.